Overview of Michigan Taxes

 In Michigan, the assessed value is equal to 50% of the market value.
 Local assessors determine how much a given property could sell for on the market, usually by looking at factors such as size, features and the prices of recently sold comparable properties.
 That number is then multiplied by 0.5 to reach assessed value.

-If you buy a new home taxable value (the amount your taxes are based on) is equal to assessed value.
+If you buy a new home, the taxable value (the amount your taxes are based on) is equal to assessed value.
 From then on, however, taxable value does not necessarily have to equal assessed value.
 In fact, taxable value is often lower than assessed value.

 That’s because the Michigan State Constitution limits the growth of taxable value to 5% or the level of inflation, whichever is lower.
 Thus, if your home’s value increases by 10% but inflation is only 2%, your taxable value will be lower than assessed value.